 Upon receipt of notification of the death of the last annuitant, on a valuation day prior to the cut-off time, we will determine the death benefit as of this day.
 If the notification is received after the cut-off time or the date of notification is not a valuation day, we will use the next valuation day.
-This is subject to any accrued investment management fee, operating expense fee and advisory and management service fee, plus taxes.
+Where Partner series or Preferred partner series units are held accrued AMS fees will be collected at this time.

-If on the day the death benefit is determined, the market value is less than the death benefit guarantee amount (as defined in the next section), we will top-up your policy to equal the death benefit guarantee amount.
+If on the day the death benefit is determined, the market value is less than the applicable death benefit guarantee amount (as defined in the next section), we will top-up the market value to equal the death benefit guarantee amount.
 This top-up payment will be allocated in accordance with our then-current administrative rules.
-If the market value is higher than the death benefit guarantee amount, we will not pay a top-up.
+If the market value is higher than the applicable death benefit guarantee amount, we will not pay a top-up.